Anisotropic Fast-Marching on cartesian grids using Lattice Basis Reduction: Numerical experiments

+We consider application inspired test cases, which violate some of the simplifying assumptions used in our convergence analysis Proposition \ref{prop:Convergence}: they involve outflow boundary conditions, non-trivial Dirichlet boundary conditions in Appendix \ref{subsec:Accuracy}, and discontinuous Riemannian metrics in cases 3 and 4.
+Their exact technical description is given in Remark \ref{rem:ExactDescription}.\\

-The first benchmark, introduced in \cite{VladThesis01}, consists in computing the Riemannian distance from the origin $(0,0,0)$ on the surface parametrized by $f : (x,y) \to (x, \, y, \, (3/4) \sin (3 \pi x) \sin (3 \pi y))$.
-Denoting by $F := (\partial_x f, \partial_y f)$ the differential of $f$, the Riemannian metric is given by $\cM = F^\trans F$.
-The coordinates $(x,y)$ are restricted to the square $[-0.5,0.5]^2$, and the anisotropy ratio is $\kappa(\cM) \simeq 5.1$ \cite{VladThesis01}.
-A reference solution is obtained on a $4000\times 4000$ grid using the AGSI, and extended by bilinear interpolation.
-The FM-LBR, FM-8, AGSI and MAOUM are applied on a $292\times 292$ grid, and the $L^\infty$ and averaged $L^1$ errors estimated with respect to the reference solution.
-As shown on Figure \ref{fig:tables}, FM-LBR is the fastest in terms of CPU time\footnote{All timings obtained on a 2.4Ghz Core 2 Duo, using a single core.
+The first test is a distance computation on a parametrized surface, considered in \cite{VladMSSP}.
+As shown on Figure \ref{fig:tables}, the FM-LBR is the fastest in terms of CPU time \footnote{ All timings obtained on a 2.4Ghz Core 2 Duo, using a single core.
 Timings of the FM-LBR include the stencil construction, which typically accounts for $25\%$. }, but is less accurate than the AGSI or the FM-8.

-Rotating the this test case by the angle $\theta = \pi/6$, and conducting the same experiment, shows a different story: the numerical error increases strongly for the AGSI and the FM-8, while the FM-LBR, unaffected, is now the most accurate method, see Figure \ref{fig:tables}.
-Unsurprisingly the CPU time is almost unaffected for the one pass solvers (FM-LBR, FM-8, MAOUM), while it slightly increases for the AGSI.
-The FM-LBR cuts $L^\infty$ and $L^1$ numerical errors by 40\% in comparison with the AGSI and the MAOUM, and CPU time by 85\%, while the FM-8 produces even larger numerical errors.
+Rotating this test case by the angle $\theta = \pi/6$, and conducting the same experiment, shows a different story: the numerical errors of the AGSI and the FM-8 increase by a factor larger than $5$, while the FM-LBR, unaffected, is now the most accurate method, see Figure \ref{fig:tables}.
+The FM-LBR cuts $L^\infty$ and $L^1$ numerical errors by 40\% in comparison with the AGSI and the MAOUM, and CPU time by 85\%, while the FM-8 produces even larger errors.